hobborg/dtControl/web/_pages/tacas2021.md

 ### Table 1 - Cyber-physical systems (CPS)
-To reproduce this table, we suggest to run the scripts cps-dt-subset.py and cps-bdd-subset.py, i.e. execute `python cps-dt-subset.py` and `python cps-bdd-subset.py`.
+To reproduce this table, we suggest to run the scripts `cps-dt-subset.py` and `cps-bdd-subset.py`

+    $ python cps-dt-subset.py
+    $ python cps-bdd-subset.py

-The results are saved in multiple formats, namely in the folders decision_trees, saved_classifiers and results.
+The results are saved in multiple formats, namely in the folders `decision_trees`, `saved_classifiers` and `results`.
 The former two are not relevant for reproducing the table.
-In the results folder, you see an html and a json-file that report all the statistics of every combination of algorithm and case study.
+In the results folder, you see an html and a json file that report all the statistics of every combination of algorithm and case study.
+You may open the `results/DT-CPS.html` file and the `results/BDD-CPS.html` file in a browser to compare the results with the paper.
-By running `results/create_table.py cps`, you can automatically read the json-files and create something with the same structure as Table 1 in the paper.
-The script selects the minimum sized dtControl1, dtControl2 and BDD results from the different DT-algorithms respectively the multiple BDD repetitions and writes them to the file `results/table2.csv`.
+We report the minimum sized dtControl1, dtControl2 and BDD results from the different DT-algorithms respectively the multiple BDD repetitions.

 ### Table 2 - Probabilistic model checking (concretely Markov decision processes, MDP)

-For this table, we suggest to run `python mdp-dt-subset.py` and `python mdp-bdd-subset.py`, followed by `results/create_table.py mdp` to create the file `results/table2.csv`.
+To reproduce this table, we suggest to run the scripts `mdp-dt-subset.py` and `mdp-bdd-subset.py`.

+    $ python mdp-dt-subset.py
+    $ python mdp-bdd-subset.py

+The results of Table 2 may be compiled as described for Table 1, from the `results/DT-MDP.html` file and the `results/BDD-MDP.html` file generated by the above commands.

 ### Figure 1, 4 and 5
 These figures show small illustrative examples that need not be reproduced via the tool.

 ### Figure 3
 This figure shows a screenshot of the new GUI.
-To start the GUI, run dtcontrol-frontend (assuming you added `/home/tacas21/.local/bin` to the PATH; note that restarting the VM resets this, so you will have to do it again).
+To start the GUI, run `dtcontrol-frontend`.
 The sidebar on the left allows the selection of the case study and the preset.
 By clicking the browse button, you can select the case study. `10rooms.scs` and `cartpole.scs` are located in `<our-artifact-folder>/examples/cps` and `firewire_abst.prism` is in `<our-artifact-folder>/examples/prism`.
 The dropdown menu allows to select the preset, i.e. the exact DT construction algorithm.
 Every preset induces a choice of hyper-parameters.
 These hyper-parameters can also be tuned by hand, but to recreate the screenshot, you do not need to use the advanced options.

 Adding the case studies with their respective preset as in screenshot and then clicking the run button on the right for the first two recreates the Figure.

 ### Figure 2
 This figure shows all the workflow and software architecture of dtControl 2.0.
 We suggest to read the description